trambui09/csv-practice/README.md

 The tests in `test/csv_practice_test.rb` describe a method named `total_medals_per_team(olympic_data)`.

 This method's responsibility is to:
   - take in an array of data of olympic athletes.
 Each element in the array should be a hash representing an Olympic athlete.
+(In other words, the result of `get_all_olympic_athletes`)
   - return a hash with the details of how many medals every team has achieved.
     - This hash should have a key for every team that has won at least one medal (the key is a string)
     - The value for each key should be an integer